-This fishery differs from the recreational one in that it is run on a commercial basis and the primary product is the experience of catching fish, with species such as blue marlin commonly released after capture.
-Sports fishing will be allowed within 12NM of the island, but the business permit system and future inshore fisheries management regime will impose conditions on businesses to ensure they are well-regulated and sustainable.
+This fishery differs from the recreational one in that it is run on a commercial basis and the primary product is the experience of catching fish with species such as blue marlin commonly released after capture.
+Sports fishing will be allowed within 12NM of the island, but the business permit system and future inshore fisheries management will impose conditions on businesses to ensure they are sustainable.